Skip to content

 Proposal

-Your proposal is a summary of the documentary.
+Your proposal is essentially a summary of the documentary.
 It’s the first content that investors will read, so make it engaging to hold their interest.
 Include details such as:

-• Your documentary log line.
+• Your documentary logline.
 This is the documentary’s hook described in one sentence.

 • Your budget needs.
 List items such as rental fees to film on location, cost to transport equipment, cost to hire an editor, etc.

-Film synopsis
+Film Synopsis

 In this section, also list documentaries with similar budgets and subject matter.
 Include ROI, box office, ratings, and audience ratings to give an indication of the potential your documentary has once it’s released.

-Audience details
+Audience Details

 Identify the audience your documentary targets and why you are choosing to reach them in particular.
 Also highlight their viewing needs and how you’ll account for this in your budget.
 For example: